Aricg/aws_manage_snapshots/README.md

- -s  Take a snapshot of all volumes listed by above action -v  List each clients attached volumes and their associated snapshots -d  Delete all but X most recent snapshots for each volume listed by above action -i  Write an inventroy for each client to the log dir -l  Choose log dir
+ -s  Take a snapshot of all volumes listed by above action -v  List each clients attached volumes and their associated snapshots -d  Delete all but X most recent snapshots for each volume listed by above action -i  Write an inventory for each client to the log dir -l  Choose log dir
  -k  Choose key dir
- -c  Specify which detected accounts you with to run the script against.
+ -c  Specify which detected accounts you wish to run the script against.
  -a  Specify which avaliablility zones you wish to run the script against.

 Example Inventory mode :./aws_manage_snapshots.bash  -i -l /var/log/aws/ -k /etc/ssl/private/aws/